hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/02_searching_files.md

 ****
 **Exercise**

-1) Search for the sequence CTCAATGAAGAAATCTCTTAAAC in `Mov10_oe_1.subset.fq`.
+* Search for the sequence CTCAATGAAGAAATCTCTTAAAC in `Mov10_oe_1.subset.fq`.
-In addition to finding the sequence, have your search also return the name of the sequence.
+In addition to finding the sequence, have your search also return the name of the sequence (the first line in a FASTQ entry).

-2) Search for that sequence in all Mov10 replicate fastq files.
 ****

 ## Redirection

 We're excited we have all these sequences that we care about that we just got from the FASTQ files.
 That is a really important motif that is going to help us answer our important question.
 But all those sequences just went whizzing by with grep.
 How can we capture them?

 We can do that with something called "redirection".
 The idea is that we're redirecting the output from the terminal (all the stuff that went whizzing by) to something else.
 In this case, we want to print it to a file, so that we can look at it later.

-The redirection command for putting something in a file is `>`
+The redirection command for putting something in a file is `>`.

 Let's try it out and put all the sequences that contain 'NNNNNNNNNN' from all the files in to another file called `bad_reads.txt`.

 ```bash
 $ grep -B1 -A2 NNNNNNNNNN Mov10_oe_1.subset.fq > bad_reads.txt
 ```

-The prompt should sit there a little bit, and then it should look like nothing happened.
-But type `ls`.
-You should have a new file called `bad_reads.txt`.
+The prompt will disappear for a little bit, and when it comes back, it will look like nothing happened.
+But, if you type `ls` you should have a new file called `bad_reads.txt`.
 Take a look at it and see if it has what you think it should.

-If we use '>>', it will append to rather than overwrite a file.
+If we use '>>', it will append to, rather than overwrite, a file.
 This can be useful for saving more than one search, for example:

 ```bash
 $ grep -B1 -A2 NNNNNNNNNN Mov10_oe_2.subset.fq >> bad_reads.txt